zunath/NWN.FinalFantasy/README.md

 Refer to the quick start guide below and be sure to post any issues on our forums.
 The link to the forums is above.

-# Quick-start guide for SWLOR server developers
+# Quick-start guide for FFO server developers

 1.)
 Install Git from here: https://git-scm.com/downloads